callstack/repack/ARCHITECTURE.md

 └── ...
 ```

-Check [`parseCliOptions` section](#parseclioptions) for details which configuration options will the `DevServer` or `DevServerProxy` receive.
+Check [`parseCliOptions` section](#parseclioptions) for details on configuration options that the `DevServer` or `DevServerProxy` will receive.

 ## `parseCliOptions`

-In order to support the common use-case, which is to run `react-native-webpack-toolkit` using
+To support the common use-case, which is to run `react-native-webpack-toolkit` using
 React Native CLI, we need to be able to pass CLI options passed to the command (eg: when running
 `npx react-native webpack-start`) to the Webpack configuration.
-The problems is, that Webpack configuration
+The problem is, that Webpack configuration
 must be an object with all the required fields already filled in.

-Based on that the CLI options along with config object from React Native CLI is stored in a `process.env`
+Based on that, the CLI options along with config object from React Native CLI is stored in a `process.env`
-variable which `parseCliOptions` then reads when evaluating Webpack configuration code.
+variable that `parseCliOptions` then reads when evaluating Webpack configuration code.

 However, this `process.env` variable will not be set when running with Webpack CLI.
 To cover that case,
 there's a `fallback` property in configuration object for `parseCliOptions`.
 If you run with Webpack CLI